Emergency First Responder Course

 Learn simple to follow steps for providing emergency care and first aid, practicing and applying your newly acquired skills in a stress-free learning environment.
 Our EFR course takes just one day to complete and is based on internationally recognized medical guidelines for emergency care meeting the CPR and first aid training requirements for the PADI Rescue Diver course and all professional-level ratings.

-This course teaches you the steps and techniques for handling life-threatening emergencies.
+Primary Care (CPR) – This course teaches you the steps and techniques for handling life-threatening emergencies.
 You’ll practice eight skills for aiding patients who aren’t breathing, have no heartbeat, may have a spinal injury, may be in shock or who may have serious bleeding.
 You’ll learn to how to perform CPR and continue to monitor the patient, so that you provide every possible chance of survival while waiting for emergency medical services to arrive.

-Because many medical conditions are not life-threatening and emergency medical services are sometimes delayed or unavailable, this course teaches you how to provide first aid that eases pain and reduces the risk of further harm.
+Secondary Care (First Aid) – Because many medical conditions are not life-threatening and emergency medical services are sometimes delayed or unavailable, this course teaches you how to provide first aid that eases pain and reduces the risk of further harm.
 You’ll learn to assess a variety of injuries and illnesses and practice bandaging and splinting.

-This course allows participants to learn, practice and apply emergency care skills specific to helping infants and children with medical emergencies.
+Care for Children – This course allows participants to learn, practice and apply emergency care skills specific to helping infants and children with medical emergencies.
 It’s designed for those who work with children or are likely to have to respond to emergencies involving youngsters.
-This course is often integrated with Primary Care (CPR) and Secondary Care (First Aid) courses.
+This is a separate program from the standard EFR course but can be integrated within the Primary Care (CPR) and Secondary Care (First Aid) courses.

 EFR Refresher – It’s a good idea to refresh your CPR and first aid skills every 24 months, and that’s what the EFR Refresher course is designed to do.
 Focusing on key skills, the course allows you to stay up-to-date and ready to lend aid when needed.